-As mentioned in yesterday’s post on Amish hand-deconstructing a historic building, there is an Amish community at Guthrie, Kentucky, right near the Tennessee border.
+There is a small but longstanding Amish community at Guthrie, Kentucky, right near the Tennessee border.
 Guthrie is one of the more atypical Amish settlements, as it is an “electric New Order” community.

 The Amish here permit electricity in the home, and also fully use tractors, even for road transportation.
 Still they are considered an Amish community, as they dress plain, use Pennsylvania Dutch, and follow the Amish way as far as their religious observance and traditions go.